Yearnsmith/listr/README.md

 `lister -e list-title`

-**Express** mode runs a specific feature of Lister, based on the options given.
+**Express** mode runs a specific feature of Listr, based on the options given.

 ##### Options